ruudjelinssen/proverif-pi-vim/README.md

 # Proverif-pi-vim
-Proverif Pi calculus vim syntax highlighting.
+[Proverif](http://prosecco.gforge.inria.fr/personal/bblanche/proverif/) Pi calculus vim syntax highlighting.
 Use file extension `.prov`.
+It might not be complete, since I have not used the program that much and only included the things that I have used so far.

 ## Installation
 ### Using vim-plug